 Lockdown measures are being loosen at the national scale in many countries throughout Europe, which leads to the high probability that domestic travel could resume faster.

 Analysts already talk of 2020 as the “year of the car” in travel.
-Indeed, without planes in the air, travellers have started to consider alternative plans that often include short getaways and road trips closer to home rather than overseas trips.
+Indeed, without planes in the air, travelers have started to consider alternative plans that often include short getaways and road trips closer to home rather than overseas trips.
 Clayton Reid, Chief Executive of ravel industry analyst MMGY Global, predicts that Americans would probably get back to travelling by car rather than any other means.